collinalexbell/daemon.life/index.md

 [![kickstarter project](pics/daemon_life_kickstarter.png "Kickstarter")](http://www.youtube.com/watch?v=4QAli8j347E)

-The kickstarter ultimately failed, but that did not matter much to me.
-I had resolved to build a robotics and AI company back in 2013, so now in 2016 I wasn't going to let a kickstarter failure get me down.

 #### The reflection period

 I tried to collect my thoughts on why the kickstarter failed.
 At first I thought it was because I was using a lot of APIs and was not doing speech synthesis and speech recognition using my own neural nets.
 I had learned [neural nets in college](https://github.com/SlightlyCyborg/dart-neuralnet) and used them in small [gardening robot simulations](https://github.com/SlightlyCyborg/gardening_robot), but those used simple fully connected archetectures and standard backpropgation.
 I sat down and went though Stanfords Conv Net course and [did most of their assignments](https://github.com/SlightlyCyborg/cs231n-assignment2) to gain a more in depth understanding of machine learning.